Tennessee Frequently Asked Questions

 All candidates seeking initial teacher licensure who do not meet exemption criteria are required to complete one of the following PLT exams:

-In addition to the PLT, passing score(s) are needed on the required Specialty Area exam(s) for each area of endorsement sought.
-(See list of Praxis II® Subject Tests.)
+In addition to the PLT, passing score(s) are needed on the required specialty exam(s) for each area of endorsement sought.
+(See list of Praxis® Subject Assessments [formerly the Praxis II® tests].)

 Note: Periodically there are specialty area exam(s) for which no minimum score is required.
 This means that the exam(s) must be taken, but there is no specific passing score(s).